-The Express Bus Routes have been fully implemented as of FY18, with future potential route changes.
-Operating costs average \$4,825,000 each year and capital costs average \$825,000 per year.
+The Express Bus Routes have been fully implemented as of FY19.
+Ongoing operating costs average \$4,892,000 per year and capital costs average \$1,174,000 per year.
+The annual capital cost has increased to reflect the future cost of complying with the new Innovative Clean Transit regulation.